k3s-io/docs/docs/reference/server-config.md

 In this section, you'll learn how to configure the K3s server.

-> Throughout the K3s documentation, you will see some options that can be passed in as both command flags and environment variables.
-For help with passing in options, refer to [How to Use Flags and Environment Variables.](/reference/how-to-flags)

 - [Commonly Used Options](#commonly-used-options)
   - [Database](#database)
   - [Cluster Options](#cluster-options)